MaxPra/GameTimeX/README.md

    - "Delete Profile"
    - "Properties"
    - "Settings"

+   Note: you can also use the contextmenu to open the properties and delete a game profile.
 5. **Information Section**: On the right side of the screen, this section displays the details of the currently selected profile, including a small profile image.
 6. **Start/Stop Monitoring**: In the "Information Section", you can start or stop the game time tracking by simply pressing the button at the bottom.
    - A **blue** button indicates no active monitoring.